hiyabstefanos/MechaCar_Statistical_Analysis/README.md

 - Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?

-    - Vehicle length and ground clearance  The vehicle length, and vehicle ground clearance are statistically likely to provide non-random amounts of variance to the model.
-That is to say, the vehicle length and vehicle ground clearance have a significant impact on miles per gallon on the MechaCar prototype.
-Conversely, the vehicle weight, spoiler angle, and All Wheel Drive (AWD) have p-Values that indicate a random amount of variance with the dataset.
+    - Vehicle length and ground clearance

 - Is the slope of the linear model considered to be zero?
 Why or why not?